-Import tariffs and direct controls such as import permits exist.
-There is virtually unimpeded exchange of goods between member states of the Southern African Customs Union.
-In addition Swaziland is party to several preferential trade agreements in Africa, Europe and the United States and there are many export incentives available to genuine exporters.
+Import and export tariffs are regulated by both the Swaziland Revenue Authority (SRA) and in terms of the Swaziland Customs and Excise Act.
+The Commissioner General of the SRA is empowered to collect revenue in Swaziland.
+There is virtually unimpeded exchange of goods between member states of the Southern African Customs Union (SACU).
+In addition, Swaziland is party to several preferential trade agreements in Africa, Europe and the United States and there are many export incentives available to genuine exporters.